wandrew004/team-penguins-translator-service/README.md

 Once you have deployed the changes, you can test the translator service by creating a new post in NodeBB with non-English content `这是一条中文消息`.

 ![image](./assets/image.png)

+# Implement LLM based translator

+Please replace `translate` method in `src/translator.py` with your LLM based implementation.
+The `translate` method takes a string `content` as input and returns a tuple `(bool, str)`.
+Indicating if `content` is in English and the translated content if `content` is not in English.

+> [!WARNING]
+> Do not push your API key to your repository.
+You should use environment variables to store your API key.

+## Handle responses from LLM

+You need to design your prompt so that you can parse the result from a LLM model.
+However, your system needs to be robust if LLM does not respond as you expect.
+It is up to you how your system reacts to unexpected responses.
+You can try a different prompt, return an error message, or simply assume the input is in English.

+# Test your implementation

+Now you need to test your implementation.

+To do this, please complete the unit test in `test/unit/test_translator.py`.
+In `test_llm_normal_response()`, please implement a unit test that verifies that your program can return correct value if LLM provides an expected result.
+In `test_llm_gibberish_response()`, please implement a unit test that verifies that your program can handle a gibberish response.